ColetteBlackpaw/Hardcore_Crafts_Configs/README.md

-I hope you enjoy this mod config, and if you want to support me and my modding adventures, you can find my Ko-Fi here https://ko-fi.com/meowletteblackpaw and my SPT profile here https://hub.sp-tarkov.com/user/14651-meowletteblackpaw/
+I hope you enjoy this mod config, and if you want to support me and my modding adventures, you can find my SPT profile here https://hub.sp-tarkov.com/user/14651-meowletteblackpaw/ and a link to my ko-fi from there.